wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 6.0.9 =
+* 'Hide Versions' functionality moved to 'Remove unnecessary code'
+* Only perform DNSBL lookups if 'DNSBL' is enabled
+* 'Lazy Load' version bumped from 1.9.0 to 1.9.1

-= 6.0.8.1 =
+= 6.0.* =
 * Options are more clear as to what they are doing.

-= 6.0.* =
 * Fixed an issue with my_optional_modules_exclude_categories() that would return errors if exclusion module was turned off
 * Minor change to how Font Awesome shortcodes behave
 * Minor change to how mom_miniloop, mom_attachments, mom_mediaembed_shortcode shortcodes were implemented as they were/may have been interfering with other plugins ability to properly initiate certain shortcodes (SyntaxHighllighter Evolved as one example).